Denogithub/KVM/kvm_Guestvm_Backup.md

 # Part of the System Admin role is to perform backup of the virtual machine #
-# Following the steps below to perform the domain vm backup #
+# Follow the steps below to perform the backup of the guestvm #